mattchutwo/MicroRAM/README.md

 To fully process the trivial program `programs/return42.c` do:

 ```
-% stack exec compile -- programs/return42.c 25
+% stack exec compile -- test/programs/return42.c 25
 ```

 Here `25` is the desired length of the trace.
-This will output the CBOR binary encoding of:
+This will output the CBOR-hex encoding of:

 * The compiled MicroRAM program
 * The parameters passed to circuit generation: